Refine your search for walks in Langemark-Poelkapelle

 The town became a ghost town.
 Nothing remained of the buildings; the church was also completely destroyed.
 It was not until the summer of 1919 that the first inhabitants of Boezinge returned

-Departure from the car park of Passchendaele Church.
-This hike takes you across the Passchendaele battlefield along the junction points.
-The expression "Across the Passchendaele battlefield along the connection points" refers to the Sunflower Walk, created in 2024 on the sites of the former battlefields at Passchendaele, Belgium.
+Departing from the car park of Passchendaele Church, this walk takes you across the Passchendaele battlefield along the junction points.
+The phrase "across the Passchendaele battlefield along the junction points" refers to the Sunflower Walk, created in 2024 on the sites of the former battles in Passchendaele, Belgium.
 This route guides you through the historic battlefield by following junction points (or connection points), linking major places of interest such as Tyne Cot Cemetery and other First World War heritage memorial sites.

 Circular from Zillebeke and the 't Riet cultural centre